technomancy/bussard/readme.md

 **A:** High velocity movement near the base of a gravity well can be non-deterministic, which throws off the estimated trajectory.

 **Q:** Where are the missions?
 **A:** There are currently only a few missions.
-The main chain starts at Tana Prime and continues on Mars.
-Future releases will flesh out more missions.
-You need to read the newsgroup postings (in `/usr/news/`) and indicate your acceptance with the `reply` command.
+The main chain starts at Tana Prime.
+Open up the "jobs" folder in your mail client to see available missions.

 ## Influences